Volunteer Application Process

 - Volunteer application form

-Potential volunteers are required to fill out and return the completed volunteer application by email or in person.
+Potential volunteers are required to fill out and return the completed volunteer application electronically or in person.
 The application gives our organization an opportunity to learn about you, your skills, interests, experience.
 This valuable information will be used in the matching process between the potential volunteer and the placement.

 - Screening and Interview